-Students must participate in the regular meetings with their supervisor(s).
+All students must participate in the regular meetings with their supervisor(s).
+All students must make the oral presentation for this subject.

 Online Learning Requirements

 Subject materials will be made available on the Subject's vUWS (E-Learning) site (https://vuws.westernsydney.edu.au/).
 You are expected to consult vUWS at least twice a week, as all Subject announcements will be made via vUWS.
 Teaching and learning materials will be regularly updated and posted online by the teaching team.